Dan Lepinski, P.E.

 Due to significant and ongoing changes in the solar and electrical industries, particularly energy storage systems ("ESS"), 2026 presentations have been substantially updated.
 Some tutorial and entry-level material from previous years' sessions has been removed to make time for the new information.
 Subsequently, 2026 seminars may not be suitable for inexperienced attendees.

-When: Monday, June 8 & Wednesday, June 10.
+When: Dates to be Announced.
 Identical sessions on two separate days to accommodate attendee schedules.
 You need attend only one.

 Time: 9:00 a.m. to 3:30 p.m.